Skip to main content

 Diwali sweets for diabetics

-As well as the heart-healthy advice above, Wheeler says that people with type 2 diabetes should eat simple carbs - such as sweets - alongside protein, good fats such as Greek yoghurt and fibre because, "digesting protein and fibre at the same time can prevent your blood sugar levels from spiking."
+As well as the heart-healthy advice above, Wheeler says that if you have type 2 diabetes you should eat simple carbs - such as sweets - alongside protein, good fats such as Greek yoghurt and fibre because, "digesting protein and fibre at the same time can prevent your blood sugar levels from spiking."

 Kovalenko adds "Put fresh fruits into desserts, like berries or papaya - these provide natural sweetness with fibre, and this helps better blood sugar control."